 I taught my #1 son, Robert, how to do it.

 I loved being in the Army.
 They put me in a 3 months electronics school in Ft.
-Monmouth, New Jersey, and after 6 weeks they “graduated” me because I “aced” all the tests and knew more electronics than the instructors did. .
+Monmouth, New Jersey, and after 6 weeks they “graduated” me because I “aced” all the tests.
+I knew what the instructors were going to say before they said it.

 I saved up my military leave time so I could go to work in the New York City Zone of Buick, a month before I was discharged from the Army.
 So a month after getting hired, I drove my beautiful brand new 1959 Buick company car back to Alabama to get discharged from the Army.
 I had the nicest car on the base.

-When I was Owner Relations Manager for Buick in New York City, I had an extra phone installed on a table behind my desk chair, so I could call the Service Manager of whatever dealership the customer was complaining about on my main phone line.
+When I was Owner Relations Manager for Buick in New York City, I requested an extra phone be installed on a table behind me, so I could call the Service Manager of whatever dealership the customer was complaining about on my main phone line that came from the switchboard.
 I wired the phones so the dealership Service Manager could hear what they were saying about him on the other line.
 The Service Managers LOVED it, because it saved so much time.
 I was the only one who knew how to do that.
 I also recorded the calls, and played back the best ones at our monthly Service Manager dinner meetings, so they could see that they weren’t the only ones with a very tough job.
 They loved it.

 I was always the first to get to the office in the morning, and the last to leave at night, and I read the customer complaint letters and dictated the replys, as I drove my company car home after work, and as I drove back to work for an hour in the morning.
 So I was, in effect, working 11 hours a day.
 The Dictaphone machine that I used to dictate letters to the customers, had to be plugged into a wall outlet, but I re-wired mine so it would work in my car, as I drove along in traffic.
 Dictaphone didn’t offer that option, so mine was the only one.

 As the Buick “Factory Man” for New York City, (Manhattan, Queens, Bronx, Staten Island, and sometimes Brooklyn) my job was to tell the dealership mechanics how to fix cars they couldn’t fix, how to solve problems with difficult customers, and how to do it all at minimum warranty expense to GM.
-When people would ask me how I knew how to do all those things, I would just “shrug” and say it was a Gift from God.
-(GFG)
+When people would ask me how I knew how to do all those things, I would just “shrug”.
+It was obvious to me.
+A gift from God.

 The Buick Instructor at the GM Training Center in Tarrytown, NY had frequent health problems, so they would send me in to be the Buick Instructor when he was off.
-I knew more about the new Buicks than the older guys, who had been in the NY Zone for years.
-A Gift From God.
+I knew more about fixing the new Buicks than the older guys, who had been working on them for years.
+A gift from God.

 The dealers loved me, the Service Managers loved me, my superiors in Buick Motor Division loved me.
 The customers thought I was their best friend.
-How did I know how to make that happen?
-GFG
+And that hasn’t changed.

-NY City people can be very hard to deal with.
+NY City people are usually hard to deal with.
 The secret is to NEVER take anything they say personally.
-I still have customers who have moved up here from New York City, and have bought homes here.
+I still have customers from New York City, who have bought homes here.
 Some come here for the Summer, some stay year-round, some just week-ends.
 They lease used cars from me while they are here.

 I could have stayed with General Motors forever, but I had a long-term desire to be a Buick dealer.
 On September 21, 1964, at age 30, I was the youngest Buick dealer in the U.S.A.

 I immediately started leasing new and used cars to my customers.
-Back then, nobody had even heard of leasing cars.
-God gave me the gift of seeing the future.
-For 54 years now, I have leased cars to regular people, very rich people, and poor people.
+Nobody had even heard of leasing cars, but I saw the future.
+For 54 years now, I have leased cars to regular people, rich people, and poor people.
 Each customer is unique, and I have a lease and a car to suit the needs of each one.
 Most of our cars have been leased out again and again for many years.
 We do all the maintenance and repairs at no charge to the customer.
-If it weren’t for us, many of our customers would be “on foot”, with no car, relying on their friends or taxis to drive them around.
+If it weren’t for us, many of our customers would be “on foot”, with no car, relying on their friends to drive them around.
+We are the only place in America that does what we do.

 Three years before it happened, I knew that GM was going to go into Bankruptcy.
 It happened in June, 2008.
 I got GM to buy-back my franchises for $150,000, right before it happened.
 The dealers who didn’t see it coming got nothing.

 I enjoy associating with very important people.
 They often have to make big decisions.
-I have found that if I make a casual suggestion to them at just the right moment, they will often take my ideas and later claim credit for thinking of them.
+I have found that if I make a casual suggestion to them at just the right moment, they will often take my ideas and incorporate them into being their solutions.
 Last week was the annual Golden Gathering at our local community college.
-I saw our U.S. Congressman and his wife, and spent 20 minutes with them.
+I saw our U.S. Congressman and his wife, and spent time chatting with them.
 I also saw our State Senator, and spent time with her.
+They told me what they are thinking, and I told them which of their plans I thought were the best, and why.

-Two months ago, I was talking with one of my customers, who works as a local corrections officer, about the problem of prisoners being released, and soon going back to prison again and again.
+Several months ago, I was talking with one of my customers, who works as a local prison as a corrections officer, about the problem of young prisoners being released, and soon getting in trouble and going back to prison again.
 It is frustrating for people like him.
+Every month when he comes in, we come up with new ideas.

-The next day, I sent President Trump an E-mail, suggesting that he bring back the WPA, but make it for former convicts only, so they can become proud, hard-working, valuable citizens, and learn a trade, and never have go back to prison again.
+I sent President Trump an E-mail, suggesting that he bring back the WPA, but make it for former convicts only, so they can become proud, hard-working, valuable citizens, and learn a trade, and never have go back to prison again.
 A week later, President Trump came out with a brand new government program, to do just that.
 His new program is just what I suggested.
-A week after that, support for his new program was announced by a bunch of Congressmen.
-So in the future, a lot of parolees will not being going back to prison, and they will be becoming good citizens, and starting a new productive life.
+A week after that, support for his new program was announced by a several Congressmen.
+So in the future, a lot of parolees may not being going back to prison, and they will be becoming good citizens, and starting a new productive life.
+Our President has come up with several more programs to make former convicts into good citizens.

 Many years ago I “knew” that all-electric cars would be the cars of the future, and in 1985, I heard that GM was going to build some all-electric zero-emission cars to try out the idea, so I asked for one.
 They trucked in one to me right away, all licensed and insured, to drive for a year and give them my suggestions.
 It was a cute little car.
 It was 2 passenger, the size of a golf cart, it had an electric motor and batteries.
 It had windshield wipers, stop lights, turn signals, headlights, tail lights, and back up lights, and it had a top speed of 35 MPH.
 Local people still remember that little car.
 I had the only one they would ever see.
 I saw the future of electric cars, 33 years ago.

-Two years from now, every car company in the world will have electric cars on the road, and all of them will be equipped with accident-avoidance features.
-The cars will prevent the electric cars from having accidents.
+Two years from now, every car company in the world will have all-electric cars on the road, and all of them will be equipped with accident-avoidance features.
+The feature will prevent the all-electric cars from having accidents.
 It is estimated that one million lives will be saved every year.
 And the cost of insuring them will be very low.
-China alone already plans to have 300 all-electric new car brands to sell world-wide.
-And in Germany only all electric new cars will be allowed to be sold there.
+China alone already plans to have three hundred new car companies with all-electric cars to sell world-wide.
+And in Germany two years from now, only all-electric new cars will be allowed to be sold there.
 No diesels, no gasoline engines.

 I don’t spend a cent on advertising.
 It’s all word-of-mouth.